American Association of Woodturners

 The American Association of Woodturners (AAW) is the principal organization in the United States supporting the art and craft of woodturning.
 It is sometimes stylized as American Association of Wood Turners (AAW).
 Established in 1986 and headquartered in Saint Paul, Minnesota, the organization encompasses more than 15,000 members in the United States and many foreign nations.
 As of 2013, the AAW was affiliated with nearly 350 local chapters worldwide.
 In addition to sponsoring an annual national symposium, the AAW provides support to local clubs for outreach and education.
 The 25th anniversary of the AAW was celebrated in 2011 at the annual symposium held in Saint Paul.
-Phil McDonald is executive director of the organization.
+The association will celebrate its 40th anniversary in 2026, in conjunction with its Annual Symposium, to be held in Raleigh, N.C.
+Gretchen Wilbrandt is the executive director of the organization.

 Mission and background

-The AAW states: "Our purpose is to foster a wider understanding and appreciation of lathe-turning as a traditional and contemporary craft and a form of art among the general public and amateur, part-time, and professional woodturners.
-This will be accomplished by providing education, information, organization, technical assistance, and publications related to woodturning."
+The AAW states: "Our mission is to strengthen and empower the global woodturning community."
+And the group's vision is, "A world where woodturning is valued, inspirational, and accessible to all."

 Woodturning, which has experienced exceptional growth and interest since AAW's founding, is a pursuit that goes back 4,000 years in human history – using craft's most organic material, wood, as its primary medium.
 Woodturners create utilitarian, artistic, and sculptural wooden objects on mechanical lathes.
 The craft differs from most other forms of woodworking in that the wood stock rotates rapidly while sharpened cutting skews, gouges, and other tools are maneuvered by hand to shape the material.

 Membership in AAW brings a variety of benefits, including a bimonthly magazine, insurance coverage, scholarships, national symposiums, educational opportunities for newcomers and youth, and a website where turners can display and market their woodturnings.

 The AAW was founded at the Arrowmont School of Arts and Crafts Arrowmont School of Arts and Crafts in Gatlinburg, Tennessee, and remains closely affiliated with that institution, as well as with the John C. Campbell Folk School JCCFS in Brasstown, North Carolina, and the Anderson Ranch Homepage in Snowmass Village, Colorado.